IMTtugraz/PyQMRI/paper.md

 on an iteratively regularized Gauss-Newton (IRGN) approach combined with a primal-dual inner loop.
 Regularization strategies include total variation (TV) [@Rudin1992] and total generalized variation (TGV) [@Bredies2010; @Knoll2011] using finite differences gradient operations.
-In addition to the combined reconstruction and fitting algorithm, `PyQMRI` can also be used to speed-up non-linear parameter fitting of complex or real valued image data.
+In addition to the combined reconstruction and fitting algorithm from k-space data, `PyQMRI` can also be used to speed-up non-linear parameter fitting of complex or real valued image data.
+The main advantage of fitting the complex (k-space) data is that the assumed Gaussian noise characteristics for the commonly used $L_2$ data fidelity term are valid.
+This is especially important for problems suffering from poor SNR, e.g. Diffusion Tensor Imaging, where the wrong noise assumption can lead to significant errors in the quantification process [@Jones2004].

 `PyQMRI` comes with several pre-implemented quantiative models.
 In addition, new models can be introduced via a simple text file, utilizing the power